NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 To log in to service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).

-## Logging in for the first time

-As soon as we create your RAVS account, you will receive an email with the subject line ‘Start using Record a vaccination’.

 RAVS uses Okta to sign users in securely.
-This means you also need an Okta account to log in to the service.

-### Users who already have an Okta account
+## Users who already have an Okta account

 If you already have an Okta account, you can log in to RAVS as soon as you’ve received the ‘Start using Record a vaccination’ email, using your Okta username and password.